ajknorr/TheBandDatabase/README.md

 # TheBandDatabase
-Provides information about music bands
+Provides information about music bands.
-Uses Fragments
+Uses Fragments.
-This app was developed from Zybooks Chapter 5 for Object Oriented Programming
+This app was developed from Zybooks Chapter 5 for Object Oriented Programming.